 Vote on Election Day

-Election Day for the 2021 General Election is on Tuesday, November 2, 2021.
 On Election Day, the polls are open from 6:30 a.m. to 7:30 p.m.
 You will vote at your precinct’s polling place.
-This year, your polling place may have changed due to concerns about social distancing.
-Use the Voter Lookup Tool to find your polling place, sample ballots, and more.
+Use VOTE411.org to find your polling place, sample ballots, and more.

 Early voting (also known as One-Stop Absentee Voting) allows any registered voter to cast a ballot in person on select days prior to Election Day.
 Unlike on Election Day, when registered voters can only vote at their specific precinct, early voting allows registered voters to vote at any early voting site in the county.
 These sites will have all the ballot styles for a given election at each site.

 During Early voting, voters may update their address and change vital information in an existing registration record but are not allowed to change their party affiliation.

 - Avoid potential lines and delays on Election Day